awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

   The point in time at which this DevEndpoint was last modified\.
 + `PublicKey` – UTF\-8 string\.

   The public key to be used by this DevEndpoint for authentication\.
+This attribute is provided for backward compatibility, as the recommended attribute to use is public keys\.
++ `PublicKeys` – An array of UTF\-8 strings\.

+  A list of public keys to be used by the DevEndpoints for authentication\.
+The use of this attribute is preferred over a single public key because the public keys allow you to have a different private key per client\.
+**Note**
+If you previously created an endpoint with a public key, you must remove that key to be able to set a list of public keys: call the `UpdateDevEndpoint` API with the public key content in the `deletePublicKeys` attribute, and the list of new keys in the `addPublicKeys` attribute\.

 ## DevEndpointCustomLibraries Structure<a name="aws-glue-api-dev-endpoint-DevEndpointCustomLibraries"></a>